-To activate the serial connection, first switch on the RoX and second connect the USB cable to the computer.
+To activate the serial connection, first switch on the RoX and second connect either USB cable or modem to the computer.
 Make sure a new COM port appears in your device and note the number or identifier of this COM port.
 Use any available interface software to open the COM port (eg. Termite) with a Baudrate of 57600.
 Ensure the software will append a newline character "\n" to submitted ASCII commands.
 In automatic operation, the instrument will stream the collected data via the serial port after each measurement cycle.
-If the serial connection was properly established, a data stream will be received periodically from the instrument.
+If the serial connection was properly established a data stream will be received periodically from the instrument.
 Between cycles, the instrument will wait for serial commands.
 To stop automatic measurements and switch to manual mode send a "C" via the serial terminal.
-This will command the RoX to halt measurements after the current cycle is completed and then send a list of possible serial commands.
-Commands are single or double case sensitive letters.
+This will command the RIoX to halt measurements after the current cycle is completed and then send a list of possible serial commands.
+Commands are case sensitive.
 Some commands require a following number, which is given after the command, separated with a blank.
 All commands will send a reply or lead to a measurement action of the instrument.
 Invalid commands are ignored.
-Note that a couple of commands will alter the instrument settings and thus change the content of the config.txt, being valid immediately and also persist after RoX reboot.
+Note that a couple of commands will alter the instrument settings and thus change the content of the config.txt, being valid after RIoX reboot.
 Changes can also be made directly to the config.txt using a text editor.